 The French jazz virtuoso is best known as co-founder of the Quintette du Hot Club de France, the first and most famous of the string jazz bands, with guitarist Django Reinhardt, but his most outstanding and rewarding work came later during a long career as a soloist.

 The self-taught Grappelli had a distinctive style that mixed tender lyricism, seemingly effortless swinging and hard-edged riffing with extraordinary harmonics.
-I was fortunate to see him perform in 1976 when he was 68 years old but played like he was a young man.
-He performed until shortly before his death 10 years ago this week at the ripe old age of 89.* * * * *Playing jazz violin is especially challenging and bears only passing resemblance technically to folk and classical styles.
+I was fortunate to see him perform in 1976 when he was 68 years old but played like he was half that age.
+He performed until shortly before his death in December 1997 at the ripe old age of 89.* * * * *Playing jazz violin is especially challenging and bears only passing resemblance technically to folk and classical styles.
 The musician must adhere to the melody but also improvise solos while interacting with the rest of the band.
 Jazz violinists also need to play in the higher positions and imbue the music with a rich tone so that their sound doesn't get lost when they solo or get drowned out in ensemble play.